EH Taylor Small Batch vs EH Taylor Single Barrel Comparison

 Buffalo Trace makes a lot of great whiskeys, such as the EH Taylor line of bourbons (and one rye whiskey).
 With multiple versions of Colonel E.H.
-Taylor whiskey (E.H. short for Edmund Haynes), I have the awesome opportunity to compare them side by side.
-In the first of this series, I’m comparing EH Taylor Small Batch, the “base” version, to EH Taylor Single Barrel, the more “premium” offering meant to highlight the individual traits of a barrel.
+Taylor whiskey (E.H. short for Edmund Haynes), I have the awesome opportunity to compare two of the bourbons side by side and find out how different they are (or not).

 The below table outlines key facts and figures for each bourbon.

 EH Taylor Small Batch is in blue, and the Single Barrel is in orange.
 The center of the circle indicates none of a trait.
 Further out the line indicates a stronger presence of that trait.

 Even though it’s no surprise that the Small Batch and Single barrel are similar, this EH Taylor comparison is still quite revealing.
 While both have that same vanilla frosted cinnamon roll scent with raisins, and quintessential bourbon flavors of honey, wood, bread, spice, and mint, the Small Batch is more pleasant and rich.

 With a little extra sweetness, wood, and overall fullness, as well as softer alcohol, the Small Batch stands out as the winner.
 It’s not a drastic difference, but all the small things add up to a more noticeable overall total.